agsb/immu/Details.md

 The inner interpreter is Forth's heartbeat.

-It casts virtual machine magic happen by translating coded sequences into algorithms that transform the information.
+It casts virtual machine magic by translating coded sequences into algorithms that transform the information.

-These sequences are preserved in a dictionary as tuples of words and code.
+These sequences are preserved in a dictionary as tuples of word and code.

 ## the dictionary